Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: The Uncanny Resemblance of AMs and DMs

 \;\;\;We additionally see evidence of DMs storing ``memories'' that are actual training points. \cite{carlini2023Extracting} showed that one can retrieve training data almost exactly from publicly available DMs by descending an energy conditioned on prompts from the training dataset.
 It seems that this behavior is particularly evident for images considered outliers and for images that appear many times.
-Viewing DMs as AMs, this behavior is not surprising, as the whole function of AMs is to retrieve data (or close approximations to the data) that it has been seen before.
+Viewing DMs as AMs, this behavior is not surprising, as the whole function of AMs is to retrieve close approximations to data it has seen before.

-\;\;\;Tricks 1 \& 2 also mean that a DM is inescapably bound to a knowledge of the current time $t$.
-The time $t$ defines not only how much noise the model should expect to remove from a given signal in a single step, but also how much total noise it should expect to remove from a given signal.
-Given a signal with an unknown quantity of noise, a user must either make a ``best guess'' for the time $t$ corresponding to this amount of noise, or restart the dynamics at time $t=0$ which will cause the model to make large jumps around the energy landscape and likely land it in a different energy minimum.
-Currently, AMs have no such dependence between corruption levels and time $t$ and can run continuously in time.
+\;\;\;Tricks 1 \& 2 imply that DMs are inescapably bound to a knowledge of the current time $t$.
+The time $t$ defines both the total noise the model should expect in a given signal (i.e., the standard deviation or the ``width'' of Gaussian peaks around each data point) and how much noise the model should expect to remove (i.e., the step size down the energy).
+Given a signal with an unknown quantity of noise, a user must either make a ``best guess'' for the time $t$ corresponding to this amount of noise, or restart the dynamics at time $t=0$ to reset the ``noise scheduler'', which causes the model to make large jumps around the energy landscape and likely land it in a distant energy minimum.
+Currently, AMs have no such dependence between corruption levels and time $t$, though it is easy to include time-dependence into the memory retrieval dynamics of AMs.